WishKnish/KnishIO-Technical-Whitepaper/README.md

 # Model: Wallet, Buffer, Wallet Bundle

+## Wallet

-Wallets are virtual buckets for storing assets (tokens) and information (meta), and may be employed in the more traditional sense (users sending and receiving cryptocurrency payments or NFTs), or in more exotic use-case-specific ways (for example, tracking shipping containers arriving at port).
+Wallets are virtual buckets for storing assets (tokens) and WOTS+ keys for signing molecules or encryption keys for encrypting data, and may be employed in the more traditional sense (users sending and receiving cryptocurrency payments or NFTs), or in more exotic use-case-specific ways (for example, facilitating peer-to-peer hyper-secure communications via constantly-changing encryption keys).

-Buffers are specialized wallets used for coordinating automation allowances: fungible, non-fungible, or partially-fungible assets may be buffered for automated peer-to-peer exchange and staking use-cases.
-Unlike wallets, buffers cannot transfer tokens to third-parties, other than via server-side automation.

 While a WOTS+ private key can be used to sign any molecule, repeat usages of a key will be rejected by the ledger because each use exposes exactly 50% of the key, allowing an attacker to compromise signed assets should key re-use be allowed.
-Because of this single-use nature of the private keys, it becomes necessary to regenerate a wallet with a new private key.
+Because of this single-use nature of the private keys, it becomes necessary to regenerate a wallet with a new private key after every transaction.

+When a wallet is regenerated, it can no longer sign molecules using the same WOTS+ key.
+This is an effective countermeasure against a possible compromised wallet (which is effectively unusable if it has regenerated), as well as against a possible attempt to perform a double-spend transaction (due to the asynchronous nature of the consensus algorithm combined with additional bonding requirements for multiple low-confidence molecules drawing from the same wallet bundle).

+![Knish.IO Bundle Diagram][bundle]

 The process of wallet regeneration produces a new wallet, and eventually there may be dozens, if not hundreds of wallets kept by any single user.
 This is why wallet bundles are used as an abstraction layer and route tokens to the latest, pristine wallet address.

+## Buffer

+Buffers are specialized wallets used for coordinating automation allowances: fungible, non-fungible, or partially-fungible assets may be buffered for automated peer-to-peer exchange and staking use-cases, or shifted out of previously allocated buffers back into their "normal" wallets.

+Unlike wallets, buffers cannot transfer tokens to third-parties, other than via server-side automation, so while they can be used to sign transactions, they are limited to those that move tokens out of a buffer and into the same user's wallet.

+On the other hand, buffered assets can take advantage of rich server-side automation capabilities: for example, Knish.IO comes with a robust trade matching engine connecting buffered trades and fulfilling token swaps.

+![Knish.IO Decentralized Exchange Buffer Trade Matching][matching]

-![Knish.IO Bundle Diagram][bundle]
+## Wallet Bundle

-When a wallet is regenerated, it can no longer sign molecules using the same WOTS+ key.
-This is an effective countermeasure against a possible compromised wallet (which is effectively unusable if it has regenerated), as well as against a possible attempt to perform a double-spend transaction (due to the asynchronous nature of the consensus algorithm combined with additional bonding requirements for multiple low-confidence molecules drawing from the same wallet bundle).

-Each wallet address serves as the owner's public key, and is derived from their biometric secret, and the position of the next valid atom for the token (if any) being transacted with.
+A Wallet Bundle represents a Knish.IO user identity.
+It is the collection of all the user's wallets, buffers, molecules, reputation, and metadata.
+True to its name, it is very much a "bundle of wallets".

+When sending tokens to a user, their wallet bundle may be used in lieu of a recipient wallet address.

 ---